neuralarchitects/ZKP-Blockchain-Explorer/README.md

 cd /home/zkp-explorer/backend
 sudo nano .env
 ```
 - Inside the `.env` file, paste the following parameters.
-Note that your user web app URL is "explorer.YOUR_DOMAIN"  (e.g., "explorer.motioncertified.online").
+Note that your app URL is "explorer.YOUR_DOMAIN"  (e.g., "explorer.motioncertified.online").

 ```
 NODE_ID = "explorer.YOUR_DOMAIN" # Set this with your node URL (e.g., "explorer.motioncertified.online")